-There should be no doubt in the minds of those who commit violent crimes -- especially crimes involving harm to others -- that they will be sent to prison if convicted under legal processes that are fair, prompt and certain.
+The sentencing provisions of the proposed code should be modified to provide judges with standards under which prison sentences are to be imposed upon conviction.
+Imprisonment too seldom follows conviction, even for serious offenses.
+It is my firm belief that persons convicted of violent crime should be sent to prison.
+There should be no doubt in the minds of those who commit violent crimes -- especially crimes involving a gun -- that they will be sent to prison, if convicted, under legal processes that are fair, prompt and certain.

-I propose that incarceration be made mandatory for (1) offenders who commit offenses under Federal jurisdiction using a dangerous weapon; (2) persons committing such extraordinarily serious crimes as aircraft hijacking, kidnapping, and trafficking in hard drugs; and (3) repeat offenders who commit Federal crimes - with or without a weapon - that cause or have a potential to cause personal injury.
+I propose that incarceration be made mandatory for: (1) offenders who commit violent offenses under Federal jurisdiction using a dangerous weapon; (2) persons committing such extraordinarily serious crimes as aircraft hijacking, kidnapping, and trafficking in hard drugs; and (3) repeat offenders who commit Federal crimes -- with or without a weapon -- that cause or have a potential to cause personal injury.

 Exceptions to mandatory imprisonment should apply only if the judge finds and specifies in writing one or more of the following: that the defendant was under 18 when the offense was committed, or was mentally impaired, or was acting under substantial duress, or was implicated in a crime actually committed by others and participated in the crime only in a very minor way.
 I have asked the Attorney General to assist the Congress in drafting this modification to the sentencing provisions of S. 1.
 Since most violent crime is in the jurisdiction of State and local criminal courts, I call upon the States to establish similar mandatory sentencing systems.
 Too many persons found guilty of serious, violent crimes never spend a day in prison after conviction.

 I would emphasize that the aim of this program of mandatory imprisonment is not vindictive punishment of the criminal, but protection of the innocent victim by separating the violent criminal from the community.
-These victims - most of whom are old or poor or disadvantaged - have a valid claim on the rest of society for the protection and the personal safety that they cannot provide for themselves.
+These victims -- most of whom are old or poor or disadvantaged -- have a valid claim on the rest of society for the protection and the personal safety that they cannot provide for themselves.

 Reasonable mandatory minimum sentences can restore the sense of certainty of imprisonment upon which the deterrent impact of criminal law is based.
-Mandatory sentences need not be long sentences; the range of indeterminacy need not be great.
+Mandatory sentences need not be long sentences; the range of indeterminacy in sentencing need not be great.
 In fact, wide disparities in sentences for essentially equivalent offenses give a look of unfairness to the law.
-To help eliminate that unfairness, Federal appeals courts should be given some authority to review sentences given by Federal trial court judges - to increase or reduce them so that the punishments will be more nearly uniform throughout the Federal system.
+To help eliminate that unfairness, Federal appeals courts should be given some authority to review sentences given by Federal trial court judges -- to increase or reduce them so that the punishments will be more nearly uniform throughout the Federal system.
 I am also asking the Attorney General to review this problem to ensure that the Federal sentencing structure, which is now based on the indeterminate sentence, is both fair and appropriate.
 Among other things, it may be time to give serious study to the concept of so-called "flat time sentencing" in the Federal law.